 Jumping The Broom CeremonyA fun way to leave your single life and step into your future with your partnerJumping the Broom Ceremony Including Jumping the Broom in your wedding ceremony has fast become a popular Symbolic ritual at weddings mainly because it’s a ritual...

 Ring Warming Ceremony...with this ring I give you my heart...
 What Is A Ring Warming Ceremony?
 Are you looking for something to include in your wedding ceremony that your guests can participate in as well?
 What about having a Ring Warming or Blessing of the rings...

-Hand-fasting RitualIn Celtic tradition, a hand-fasting would last for a year and a day.
-If the couple survived this year and a day together and wanted to stay together, they were considered married.Have you ever been to a wedding where the couple did a Hand-fasting...
+Hand-fasting RitualIn the Celtic tradition of a hand-fasting ritual, a hand-fasting would last for a year and a day.
+If the couple survived this year and a day together and wanted to stay together, they were considered married.Have you ever been to a wedding where the...

 Tree Planting RitualWe all know that trees are robust, with deep roots that spread far and wide.
 They grow tall and strong and weather the strongest storms.A tree-planting ritual is an ancient symbolic ritual regularly performed during family Ceremonies, much like a...